Fang-Haoshu/Flexiv_Intern/Mujoco_Align.md

 ```
 4. Run main.o to calculate the transformation matrix
 ```
-./main.o --mesh-file dirsctory to the stl file
+./main.o --mesh-file directory to the stl file
 ```